-Young humpback whales these days, all they do is just yell and scat all over the ocean, collaborating with squeaky squids and beat-boxing blowfish, no regard for the fundamentals and craft of true songwriting.
+Young humpbacks these days, all they do is just yell and scat all over the ocean, collaborating with squeaky squids and beat-boxing blowfish, no regard for the fundamentals and true craft of songwriting.
 For us old baleen bags of blubber, it’s important to develop an appreciation for what makes our song unique, and to honor the age-old traditions of whale song.

 Welcome to class, calves.

 As we all know, baleen whales produce sound by swirling air around our larynx, and toothed whales just click and buzz a lot, or echolocate through their giant noses.
 It’s super experimental.
 But did you know that humans also produce sound in their larynx?
 Their vocal cords open and close to create pockets of air, and their throats, tongues, and lips shape those air pockets for delivery.

 We marine mammals are much more dependent on sound than land animals.
 Other senses are somewhat dulled underwater (did you know that sound travels about four times faster through water molecules than air?).
 So it’s really important that you effectively and clearly communicate your message.